-If your loved one suffered serious harm through medical errors or mistakes while a patient at St. Mary’s Hospital, contact the Rosenfeld Injury Lawyers law firm now.
+If your loved one suffered serious harm through medical errors or mistakes while a patient at St. Mary’s Hospital, contact the Rosenfeld Injury Lawyers LLC law firm now.
 As your legal representative, our Decatur personal injury law firm can provide numerous options working on your behalf to hold those responsible for causing loved one harm both and legally and financially accountable.

 Our law firm can ensure that all necessary paperwork and documentation are filed in the appropriate County Courthouse.
 In Macon County, the facility is located at: